Vereine-Vereint/server.sshaccess.template/README.md

 ## Add host

 1. add new host to "config" file
-2. execute "ssh-keyscan -t ssh-ed25519 [-p <port>] <ip or dnsname> >> known_hosts" to add the host to known_hosts (alternative execute "ssh -F config <host>" to add the host to known_hosts)
-4. add host to ".github/workflows/update-all.yml" file
+2. add host to ".github/workflows/update-all.yml" file
-5.  the changes to this repository
+3.  the changes to this repository